-At June 30 2016 the City reported \$5,235,262 as the net pension liability off the Police and Firefighters' Pension Plan.
+At June 30 2017 the City reported \$5,235,262 as the net pension liability off the Police and Firefighters' Pension Plan.
 The City is 100% liable for the amount.

 The net pension liability for the Plan was measured as of July 1, 2015 presumed to equal to June 30, 2015.
 The amount was determined by actuarial valuation as of that date.
-The City has not updated the liability amount or performed another actuarial study for June 30, 2016 and recognized that the pension liability could be overstated or understated but does not believe the amount to be material.
+The City has not updated the liability amount or performed another actuarial study for June 30, 2016 or June 30, 2017 and recognizes that the pension liability could be overstated or understated but does not believe the amount to be material.

-For the year ended June 30, 2016, the City did not recognize any pension expense related to the Police and Firefighter's Pension Plan.
-The was due to recognition of contributions after the measurement date being reclassified as deferred outflows and no change in the net pension liability from June 30, 2015 to June 30, 2016.
+For the year ended June 30, 2017, the City did not recognize pension expense related to the Police and Firefighter's Pension Plan beyond fiduciary benefits paid.
+There was no change in the net pension liability from June 30, 2016 to June 30, 2017 due to lack of an actuarial study.

 No deferred outflows of resources or deferred inflows of resources were calculated by the actuary based on differences between actual and expected experience, changes of assumption, net difference between projected and actual earnings on pension investments, and there were no changes in proportions.
-Deferred outflows of \$495,905 were recognized based on contributions subsequent to the measurement date.